Bafel Talabani

-Bafel Jalal Talabani (Kurdish: بافڵ جەلال تاڵەبانی, born 19 February 1973), is an Iraqi Kurdish politician and current leader of the Patriotic Union of Kurdistan (PUK).
+Bafel Jalal Talabani (بافڵ جەلال تاڵەبانی; born 19 February 1973) is an Iraqi Kurdish politician who has served as the leader of the Patriotic Union of Kurdistan (PUK) since 2020.
 He is the older son of former PUK leader Jalal Talabani.

 Political career

-After leaving active service, Bafel based himself at the family compound in Sulaymaniyah.
+After leaving active service, Paviel based himself at the family compound in Sulaymaniyah.
 He is credited as being a dealmaker and a political fixer within the party, as well as being able to move smoothly across partisan divides in the best interests of Kurdistan.
 Bafel was also behind his younger brother Qubad Talabani's emergence as a political figure with the latter becoming deputy prime minister of Iraqi Kurdistan.

-In 2016, Bafel headed PUK's decision-making body and accompanied PUK's delegation to Iran for talks.
+In 2016, Paveil headed PUK's decision-making body and accompanied PUK's delegation to Iran for talks.
 He is claimed to have had a decisive role in bringing back traditional PUK leaders as a high-ranking member of the Talabani family.
 He is credited with de-escalating PUK tensions, restoring a joint leadership of PUK with Gorran Movement and preparing a unified response to Masoud Barzani, former President of Iraqi Kurdistan and leader of the Kurdistan Democratic Party (KDP).

 Developments in late 2017

-During the 2017 Kurdistan Region independence referendum, Bafel worked as a mediator between the KRG, Iraq and the international community, and worked to present an alternative delayed-vote solution.
+During the 2017 Kurdistan Region independence referendum, Paviel worked as a mediator between the KRG, Iraq and the international community, and worked to present an alternative delayed-vote solution.
 Although accepted by the main actors both internally and externally, the solution was ultimately rejected by the Kurdistan Region Parliament.

-Bafel blamed the loss of Kirkuk and oil-rich regions on the decision of the Kurds to go ahead with a referendum on independence. an agreement that was accepted and endorsed by the Kurdish Parliament.
+Paviel blamed the loss of Kirkuk and oil-rich regions on the decision of the Kurds to go ahead with a referendum on independence. an agreement that was accepted and endorsed by the Kurdish Parliament.
 He called the decision a "colossal mistake", saying a U.S. proposal to postpone the referendum by two years should have been accepted.
 He was also the mastermind behind the October Betrayal in the Kirkuk crisis.

 In October, Iraqi forces took control of Kirkuk province after intense fighting against the Peshmerga.
-Bafel Talabani purportedly ordered his military forces to withdraw from the region, allowing the Iraqi Army and the Popular Mobilization Forces to establish control of the region.
+Paviel Talabani purportedly ordered his military forces to withdraw from the region, allowing the Iraqi Army and the Popular Mobilization Forces to establish control of the region.

-Bafel, however, strongly denied the accusations.
+Paviel, however, strongly denied the accusations.
 He rejected as "baseless" claims that this was part of a deal he had brokered with Baghdad and Tehran, arguing that his forces had indeed fought and lost soldiers but decided to withdraw because of too many losses had occurred within the ranks of the Peshmerga.

-Moreover, it emerged in a New York Times interview published in November 2017 that before the hand-over of Kirkuk, Bafel proposed yet another out of the box solution.
+Moreover, it emerged in a New York Times interview published in November 2017 that before the hand-over of Kirkuk, Paviel proposed yet another out of the box solution.
 He envisioned troops from the American-led coalition against ISIS to take over a large military base near Kirkuk, along with federal forces and Kurdish forces loyal to his father's party.
 According to the New York Times article, Bafel was unable to build consensus among the PUK and the ruling Kurdistan Democratic Party to proceed with his alternative plan.